calabi-yau-data/cy-convert/README.md

   -h, --help                              Print help
 ```

-It is also used to convert the polyhedron data on reflexive polyhedra in four dimensions [Complete classification of reflexive ]polyhedra in four dimensions(https://arxiv.org/abs/hep-th/0002240).
+It is also used to convert the polyhedron data on reflexive polyhedra in four dimensions [Complete classification of reflexive polyhedra in four dimensions](https://arxiv.org/abs/hep-th/0002240).

+The data is available at: https://huggingface.co/datasets/calabi-yau-data/polytopes-4d

 ```
 Usage: cy-convert palp [OPTIONS]